Houses on the island are said to be on fire after the artillery exchange

 However, President Lee Myung-bak urged officials attending an emergency cabinet meeting to try to prevent any further escalation.

-"What's imperative now is to restart six-party talks as soon as possible," Hong Lei told a news conference in Beijing.
+A spokesman for the Chinese foreign ministry said that both countries should "do more to contribute to peace"."What's imperative now is to restart six-party talks as soon as possible," Hong Lei told a news conference in Beijing.

 The impact has already been felt on financial markets, with both the Korean won and the Japanese yen falling in value.